Succession to the Crown Act 2013: Agreement in principle (2011) and final consent (2012)

-In December 2011 the Statement of Friday 28 October 2011 issued at Perth was published in a House of Commons committee report.
+In December 2011 the Statement of Friday 28 October 2011 issued at Perth, Australia was published in a House of Commons committee report.
 It stated that the prime ministers of the sixteen Commonwealth nations "of whom Her Majesty the Queen is Head of State" had "agreed in principle to work together towards a common approach to amending the rules on the succession to their respective Crowns", and that they would wish "unanimously to advise The Queen of their views and seek her agreement."
 The statement continued:

 In a letter to the other realms' heads of government, prior to the Perth Agreement, British Prime Minister David Cameron had additionally proposed to limit the requirement to obtain the monarch's permission to marry to the first six people in line to the throne.

 On 4 December 2012, Deputy Prime Minister Nick Clegg announced:

 Progress in Parliament

 The bill was published on 13 December 2012, and after passing both Houses of Parliament it received royal assent on 25 April 2013, immediately before the prorogation of Parliament that day.

 The purpose of the Succession to the Crown Act is to give effect in the United Kingdom to the Perth agreement.
-The British government announced that the Act's provisions were not intended to come into force before the appropriate domestic arrangements were in place in the other Commonwealth realms.
+The British government announced that the act's provisions were not intended to come into force before the appropriate domestic arrangements were in place in the other Commonwealth realms.